Porter W. Anderson Jr.

-Porter Warren Anderson Jr. (born January 1, 1937) is an American microbiologist best known for developing a vaccine that protects children from infections by Haemophilus influenzae type b (Hib), a leading cause of bacterial meningitis and epiglottitis.
+Porter Warren Anderson Jr. (born January 1, 1937) is an American microbiologist and professor emeritus at University of Rochester School of Medicine and Dentistry best known for developing a vaccine that protects children from infections by Haemophilus influenzae type b (Hib), a leading cause of bacterial meningitis and epiglottitis.
 The techniques he and his colleague Ronald Eby invented were later utilized to develop a vaccine against Streptococcus pneumoniae.
 He is a member of the National Academy of Sciences of the United States of America.

 Early life and education

-Anderson was born on January 1, 1937, in Corinth, MS to Mary Rogers Anderson and Porter Warren Anderson He was raised around Montgomery, AL where his sister Sarah was born in 1941.
+Anderson was born on January 1, 1937, in Corinth, MS to Mary Rogers Anderson and Porter Warren Anderson.
+He was raised around Montgomery, AL where his sister Sarah was born in 1941.
 His father was the superintendent of the Buckeye Cotton Oil Co.

 He graduated from Sidney Lanier High School in 1954.
 He earned a Bachelor of Arts degree in chemistry from Emory University in Atlanta, GA, winning a Woodrow Wilson Fellowship for post-graduate study.
 Before graduate study he worked for United Fruit Co. as an agricultural chemist in Honduras.
 He began graduate work at Harvard in 1961 and earned his Master of Arts in 1962 and Doctor of Philosophy under the advisement of Bernard Davis in bacteriology in 1967.
 His dissertation is titled, “Biochemical and genetic studies with spectinomycin in Escherichia coli.”